 Just outside the huts in the car park, there’s also a recycling and refuse section to get rid of any waste in the most sustainability and eco-friendly way possible.
 This was good to see.

-The glamping area is dog friendly, as long as all poo and considerations are taking for the other people on site.
+The glamping area is dog friendly, as long as all poo and considerations are taking for the other people on site – make sure you bring your compostable dog poo bags.
 Here are my top tips for a dog friendly shepherd’s hut.

 Things to do near Morndyke shepherd’s huts